marifyo/fggcosha/_posts/2014-07-31-reunion-update.md

 {: .image-pull-left}

 <br>
 Our 3rd Alumni USA/Canada Chapter Reunion Weekend, which took place in Maryland from July 25th - 27th 2014, was a smashing success!

 <br>
-From the Friday night social gathering event at Peju's Lounge, the Saturday Boat Cruise where alumni and family had a whale of a time, to the very festive Saturday Gala Night, the weekend was packed full with wonderful activities embraced and well attended by our enthusiastic alumni and friends.
+From the Friday night social gathering event at Peju's Lounge, the Saturday Boat Cruise where alumni and family had a whale of a time, to the very festive Saturday Gala Night; the entire weekend was filled with wonderful activities wholeheartedly embraced and well attended by our enthusiastic alumni and friends.

 <br>
 A huge Thank You to all who attended or contributed in any way to making this happen.